 I am committed to bringing math into the vernacular of every student, starting from a young age.
 In my senior year as an undergraduate student, I had an opportunity to volunteer with a local after-school tutor program for elementary students primarily from disadvantaged backgrounds.
 This opened my eyes to some of the ways in which socioeconomic status affects student access to educational opportunities.
 Simply sitting with a student while they do their homework can have a tremendous impact on their motivation and their confidence.
 During COVID, I had a similar opportunity to volunteer with a local organization as a remote teaching assistant.
 I was partnered with a school with a significant population of socially disadvantaged students, and which has one of the lowest "total expenditures per pupil" within the district.
 I worked in Zoom breakout rooms with 5th and 6th grade students to review class material with worksheets which the teacher had prepared in advance for us to walk through.
 Even though I no longer participate in this program (since classes have returned to their in-person setting), I bring this experience into my UCSB classes whenever I teach math.
+For instance, I make an effort to get lunch or coffee with every student at least once per term.
+This allows me to recognize their strengths both inside and outside the classroom.
+For example, I have been able to find out through these conversations which students are most comfortable working with one another, which allows me to form teams that naturally work well together and where students will encourage each other to greater depth of understanding and engagement.
 God's image is on full display when students are empowered to employ their creative and analytic capacities, and it is an immense privilege for me to come alongside them in this work in the context of mathematics.